psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

 ## Shutdown
 If you are completely done:
-1. Turn off the air compressor from the power strip on the floor.
 1. Wait about 10-15 minutes from your last cut before turning off everything else by turning off the power strip on the wire rack
     - However, please do not just leave it running.
 1. Close LightBurn. (saving your job is optional, but recommended)